Mark Bilkey, Psy.D. Chicago Campus

 Mark Bilkey, Psy.D.

-As a teacher, I strive to bring energy, current knowledge, fun, and respect to my classroom.
-Teaching is a wonderfully collaborative process; I believe we learn best through the free expression of our unique views in a thoughtful, challenging environment.
-For example, I deny students the right to misunderstand—I engage in active listening and deliver clear statements grounded in common sense until they do understand.
-We need to prepare them with tools for life’s tests.
-We need to help them find a place in this world, a way to contribute to society, the intrinsic value of social connectedness, and the power to make a difference.
+As a Counselor Educator, I strive to bring healthy positive energy, current knowledge, fun, and mutual respect to our classroom.
+Teaching is a wonderfully collaborative process; I believe we learn best through the free expression of our unique views in a thoughtful and challenging environment.
+For example, I deny students the right to misunderstand—I engage in active listening and deliver clear statements grounded in common sense.
+I prepare students with the necessary tools in order for them to successfully navigate life’s tests.
+I also enliven the ideas of celebrating the differences between people and to demonstrate the importance of social connectedness.

 - Psy.D., Clinical Psychology, Adler School of Professional Psychology, 1997